igorkll/ScrapMechanicTools-ModAPIs/docs/Start.md

 slug: /
 ---

-### Mod APIs
+### Custom APIs

-This page provides documentation for custom Mod APIs of various workshop mods.
+This page provides documentation for various custom Lua API modifications for Scrap Mechanic. <br></br>
+For example, workshop mods that provide a custom API for other mods, or mods that change the Lua API in other ways.

-If you made a mod that provides a custom Mod API and want it to be added to the list, <br></br>
+If you made something that modifies the Scrap Mechanic Lua API and want its features to be documented <br></br>
-you can do so in multiple ways:
+here, you can do so in multiple ways:

 - Add it yourself on [GitHub](https://github.com/MrCrackx04/ScrapMechanicTools-ModAPIs)
 - Contact me and I'll add it manually: